iccaving/icccsite/content/wiki/Gear Specific Guides/FirstAid.md

 Each team should have at least one (preferably two) first aid kits.
 ### Each kit contains:
-- 1 triangular bandage
+- 1 triangular bandage in a sealed bag
 - 1 roll of vetrap/vet wrap
-- 3 safety pins
+- 5 safety pins
 - One sterile dressing
 - 2 paracetamol
 - 2 ibuprofen
+- 1 sterile saline solution
+- 5 steri-strips

 Spares of these are kept in the Spare First Aid drawer in stores, or in a white cardboard box on the shelves in expo stores.
 Vetrap is a brand of vet wrap made by 3M - it is the best version, but it is easy to be mis-sold it on Amazon or ebay by sellers who sell three metres (3m, geddit?) of vet wrap!